Exercises are the name of the game when it comes to regaining your walking.

 Getting Up after a Fall

-If you fall, pick yourself up!
+But if you do fall, pick yourself up!
 Here's how:

 Wheelchairs